A Holistic Coaching Model for Agent Onboarding

 an agent's baseline capabilities.

 Build in Time to Grow Self-Awareness

 One of the biggest 'aha moments' from the year came when we physically observed agents in soft skill simulation-based training.
 There's a feature in Bright where agents listen to themselves managing a call or difficult discussion.
 Based on our observation, it's clear that agents HATE listening to themselves.
-In fact, according to our platform data analysis, about 95% of agents choose not to playback their recordings or performances before sharing with a coach.
+In fact, according to our platform data analysis, when given the choice, about 95% of agents choose not to playback their recordings or performances before sharing with a coach.

 What does this mean?